sagecodes/intro-to-python/README.md

 ### FAQ:

-- WIFI: `Galvanize Guest Seattle` | Password: beapineapple
+- WIFI: `Galvanize Guest Seattle` | Password is posted on the wall
 - Bathrooms: Behind you down the hall to the left
 - Kitchen outside back classroom door with Coffee & Tea!
 - Snacks + water in back of room